Act to Ensure Protection of Conscience in Health Care

 in a trade union, occupational or professional association, occupation, profession or educational

-programme or institution unless they agree to participate in a contested activity or answer questions about or discuss their willingness to participate in a designated service.
+programme or institution unless they agree to participate in a contested activity or answer questions about or discuss their willingness to participate in a contested service.

 a) negligent or guilty of professional misconduct;